p4535992/foundryvtt-fuzzy-foundry-lib/README.md

 Perform deep searches inside folder structures and sidebars and fuzzy searches on compendiums and sidebars.
 The text in this journals contains the word

-_Basically it is the extended "Dig Down" module to **search by tags (or otherwise keywords)** that can be integrated by hand or by other modules and **with an api that can be used with macros or with other modules**.
+_Basically it is the extended "Dig Down" module to **search by tags (or otherwise keywords)** that can be integrated by hand or by other modules and **with an api that can be used with macros or with other modules** and **using the library [fuse](https://github.com/krisk/fuse) as alternative to the [fuzzyset.js](https://github.com/Glench/fuzzyset.js)+[LZ-String](https://github.com/pieroxy/lz-string)** .
 Being theripper93 super busy with larger and more complex projects I created this module.
 It can replace dig down in its entirety, or work together as you wish._

-You can find the original documentation on the [WIKI](https://api.theripper93.com/modulewiki/fuzzy-foundry/free), but i will put a copy and paste here.
+You can find the original documentation on the [WIKI](https://api.theripper93.com/modulewiki/fuzzy-foundry/free), but i will maintain a copy of the documentation here.

 ### Searches